Check out these ten workouts for women that promise total body results.

 I love Cathe Friedrich workouts.

 While doing the research for this post I realized that I’m not alone.

-I didn’t find any exercise video she’s sold (there are over 100) with an average rating below 4 stars (on Amazon).
+I didn’t find any exercise video she’s sold (there are hundreds) with an average rating below 4 stars (on Amazon).
 And of the top 10 videos on my list I didn’t see any reviews below 3 stars.

 Impressive.
 Cathe Friedrich is a badass.

 This list will help you figure out which Cathe Friedrich video to buy next.

 I’ve done every routine on this list.
 I’ll share my tips and recommendations as we go.

 And remember, most of these workouts are classic routines that have been around for a few years.
 Cathe Friedrich is STILL producing amazing workouts (they just haven’t accumulated the same number of reviews yet).

 👉So, make sure you check out some of Cathe’s newest programs, too.
 (Like the Fit Split series, which you can read more about in this post, Your Ultimate Guide to Fit Split.)

 TIP-Some of these programs require equipment.
 You can use the Favorite Equipment tab (in the navigation menu) to see my recommendations on fitness tools.